twz123/k0s/docs/install.md

 # Quick Start Guide

- On completion of the Quick Start you will have a full Kubernetes cluster with a single node that includes both the controller and the worker.
-Such a setup is ideal for environments that do not require high-availability and multiple nodes.
+Completing this Quick Start results in a single-node Kubernetes cluster that includes both the controller and worker roles.
+This setup suits environments that do not require high availability or multiple nodes.

 ## Prerequisites

 **Note**: Before proceeding, make sure to review the [System Requirements](system-requirements.md).

-Though the Quick Start material is written for Debian/Ubuntu, you can use it for any Linux distro that is running either a Systemd or OpenRC init system.
+Although the steps are written for Debian/Ubuntu, they work on any Linux distribution that uses Systemd or OpenRC.

 ## Install k0s